Virtual Reality in Medicine

 Another way in which Virtual Reality in Medicine can assist learners is by teaching them the valuable skill of empathy.
 Empathy is demanded in situations across the healthcare spectrum, as providers are called upon to deliver bad news or manage particularly sensitive patient interactions.
 Practicing these conversations using Virtual Reality—and internalizing possible responses and reactions—can help learners prepare for the very real interactions that will arise within their intended practices.

 HealthySimulation.com is dedicated to providing the latest VR in Medicine news and resources from around the world.
-To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySim LinkedIn Group!
+To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySim LinkedIn Page!

 Real-World Uses of Virtual Reality in Healthcare Education